pachun/pachun/README.md

-# 👋🏻 Hey, I'm Nicholas
+# 👋🏻 Hey, I'm Nicholas Pachulski

 I _love_ writing code using practices and tools that promote simplicity.